stonepros/stone/doc/foundation.rst

 .. _foundation:

 =================
- Ceph Foundation
+ Stone Foundation
 =================

-The Ceph Foundation exists to enable industry members to collaborate and pool resources to support the Ceph project community.
-The Foundation provides an open, collaborative, and neutral home for project stakeholders to coordinate their development and community investments in the Ceph ecosystem.
+The Stone Foundation exists to enable industry members to collaborate and pool resources to support the Stone project community.
+The Foundation provides an open, collaborative, and neutral home for project stakeholders to coordinate their development and community investments in the Stone ecosystem.

-The Ceph Foundation is organized as a directed fund under the Linux Foundation.
+The Stone Foundation is organized as a directed fund under the Linux Foundation.
 Premier and General Member organizations contribute a yearly fee to become members.
 Associate members are educational institutions or government organizations and are invited to join at no